 Kerhonkson (Hudson Valley)

 Watch your kids’ faces light up when you tell them what’s in store for your stay at the Pine Ridge Dude Ranch.
 Saddle up for miles of wooded trails on horseback, passing panoramic views of the Shawangunk Ridge.
 Don’t worry, beginners, you can choose the pace that’s right for you.
 If your kids are passionate about horses, the ranch also offers private lessons, education sessions, stable tours, and lassoing instruction!
 Choose activities like archery, fishing, paddle-boating, climbing the rock wall, visiting the petting zoo, playing volleyball, tennis, basketball, mini-golf, and more.
 There’s even an indoor heated pool with water slides.
 Plus, you get three all-you-can-eat meals each day, and you’ll definitely work up an appetite after all the fun activities.
 From made-to-order eggs in the morning to freshly baked buttermilk biscuits and BBQ for dinner, it’s the perfect respite from cooking dinner!
-From April 5-9, kids are 50% off.
-And if you stay 3 nights, get the 4th at 50%.
-Stay 4 nights and get the 5th night for free!
 If you’re driving up from the south, make the best pit stop ever at the LEGOLAND Discovery Center in Westchester, an exciting indoor playground with build-and-play zones, a 4D theater, and more.
-And stay tuned—LEGOLAND theme park and resort is coming July 4!
+And stay tuned—LEGOLAND theme park and resort is reopening for the season April 8!